Metamorphic Testing and Debugging of Tax Preparation Software: Experiments

 \section{Experiments}

 \textbf{Implementations.} We implement test-case generations in Python using the XML parser library to define the tax field variables and their domains.
-We implement the lexicographic decision trees in scikit-learn framework~\cite{scikit-learn}.
-In particular, we implement the modifications in \texttt{\_splitter.pyx} (a Cypthon class) in \texttt{sklearn.tree} directory as a part of \texttt{node\_split()} function.
+We instrument the tax preparation software using \texttt{llvm-cov} to collect code coverage information for each input trace (e.g., execution count of each line of code).
+We implement the decision trees in scikit-learn framework~\cite{scikit-learn} using the CART tree library.

+\textbf{Environment and Setup.} We run all the experiments on an Ubuntu 20.04.4 LTS OS sever with AMD Ryzen Threadripper PRO 3955WX 3.9GHz 16-cores X 32 CPU and two NVIDIA GeForce RTX 3090 GPUs.
+In Algorithm~\ref{alg:random-testing}, we set $B$ to 100, $\theta$ to 0.95, $\delta$ to 1.0, and $T$ to 900.

+\textbf{Open-source Tax Preparation Software.} We used four different versions of \textit{OpenTaxSolver}~\cite{openTaxSolver} for the tax year 2018 to 2021.
+The software includes the US individual federal tax return as well as the tax return computations for multiple US states (e.g., CA, MA, and NC).
+The functionalities used for computing the federal tax return include 6,017 lines of code for the tax year 2020.
+The number of input fields for the tax year of 2018, 2019, 2020, and 2021 are 92, 100, 110, and, 187, respectively.
+Many of these fields are real numbers, but a few fields are binary and categorical.

+\textbf{Research Questions.} We seek to answer the following three questions using our tool \toolname in the defined setup.